meltano/meltano/docs/src/_tutorials/custom-extractor.md

 1. Create an account with [PyPI](https://pypi.org).
 2. Create a PyPI API token for use in automated publishing.
 (Optional but recommended.)
-3. Run `poetry build` from within your repo to build
+3. Run `poetry build` from within your repo to build.
 4. Run `poetry publish` to push your latest version to the PyPI servers.

 ### Test a `pip` install